Rhiana/rhiana.github.io/about.md

     </div>
     <div class="description">
       <h3><a href="http://ruby.org.au/meetups/mel.html">Ruby Or Rails Meet Up</a></h3>
-      <p>Spoke here - Newbie night, lightning talk on how to get into programming</p>
+      <p>Voulenteered to speak at Ruby or Rails Newbie night, I gave a lightning talk on how I got into programming.</p>
     </div>
   </div>
   <div class="grid">